These World’s Best Dinner Rolls are golden, soft and so delicious. You’ll want to make these rolls time and time again!

 World’s Best Dinner Rolls

-- 2 cups Whole Milk (you could also use 2%, but whole is best)
+- 2 cups whole milk (2% milk also works, but whole is best)

 - While the milk mixture is cooling, dissolve the yeast and 1 tablespoon of sugar in the warm water.
 Let stand about 10 minutes. (after the 10 minutes, the yeast should be very bubbly and foamy)